Counting closed geodesics in strata: Geometry of a quadratic differential

 \end{proof}

 Since $l$ and $e$ change at most exponentially fast along a \Teich geodesic, similar to \eqnref{ext:curve}, for $q_t=g_t(q)$ we have

-\begin{definition} For any $\ep>0$, let $\Omega_q(\ep)$ be the set of saddle connections $\omega$ of $q$ so that, either \begin{itemize} \item $\Ext_q(\omega) \leq \ep$, or \item $\omega$ lies on a geodesic representative for $\alpha$ with $\Ext_X(\alpha) \leq \ep$. \end{itemize} The final value of $\ep$ will depend on $\tau$.
-As we shall see, we need $\ep$ to be small enough so that \lemref{Exist} and \lemref{quad} hold.
-However, making $\ep$ smaller will not effect the constant involved in any of our estimates. \end{definition}
+\begin{definition} For any $0<\ep \leq \ep_0$, let $\Omega_q(\ep)$ be the set of saddle connections $\omega$ of $q$ so that, either \begin{itemize} \item $\Ext_q(\omega) \leq \ep$, or \item $\omega$ lies on a geodesic representative for $\alpha$ with $\Ext_X(\alpha) \leq \ep$. \end{itemize} Later in the text, we will add further restrictions on the value of $\ep$ depending on $\tau$ (see \lemref{Exist} and \lemref{quad}).
+We note however that, in all the proofs, making $\ep$ smaller or making $\tau$ larger does not effect the constants involved in any of our estimates. \end{definition}

 In general, knowing $\ell_q(\omega)$ is small does not imply that $\omega$ has a small extremal length.
 However, we have the following lemma which is enough to show that \thmref{short:saddle} follows from \thmref{j:short}.